 We recently spoke in detail about growing potatoes from home and how easy it can be.
 Check out our guide to everything you need to know about growing potatoes in the spring.

 Salad leaves are a sure win come the warmer months.
 Fresh crunchy leaves from your own garden are bound to be the perfect base for a summer salad dish at garden parties.
 With such a large range of flavours, colours, and textures to choose from there is something for everyone.

 - RUNNER BEANS

 With the summer months approaching, every garden should have room for runner beans in them.
-They are a prefect vegetable to grow for beginners as they take up a small amount of space if using bamboo canes and are really easy to grow.
-They are quite susceptible to cold weather and frost so the summer is the ideal time at add these to your plot.
+They are a perfect vegetable to grow for beginners as they take up a small amount of space if using bamboo canes and are really easy to grow.
+They are quite susceptible to cold weather and frost so the summer is the ideal time to add these to your plot.